Run Buddies/ Bydis Rhedeg

 Deborah

-I’ve been married to Rob for 7 years and am a very proud mum to Alex who’s 33 and a Doctor of Psychology.
-I work in our businesses and am a carer for Hubby who has health and mobility issues.
-I’m passionate about food and cooking, enjoy spin classes and the outdoors and love to travel and explore the world.
+I’ve been married to Rob for 8 years and am a very proud mum to Alex who’s 34 and a Doctor of Psychology.
+I recently retired and am now a full time carer for Hubby who has health and mobility issues.
+I’m passionate about food and cooking, and enjoy spin classes and the outdoors.

-In 2019 I joined a gym, worked hard on my fitness and lost 3.5 stone.
-Lockdown 1 saw the gyms close, so I decided to take on Couch to 5k having never run before as I believed I couldn’t (I have dodgy knees from one too many hard landings as a young gymnast).
+In Lockdown 1 and with the gym closed I decided to take on Couch to 5k as my “daily exercise” having never run before as I believed I couldn’t (I have dodgy knees from one too many hard landings as a young gymnast).
 I hated every minute of it but by the time I’d “graduated” I found myself hooked.
 I loved the headspace, buzz and freedom running gave me.

-I “stalked” She Runs on Facebook for some time but hesitated to join as I didn’t believe I was a “proper” runner.
+I “stalked” She Runs on Facebook for some time but hesitated to join as I didn’t consider myself a “proper” runner.
 I finally took the plunge in 2021, participating in our then “virtual” world before joining the Social Runs and haven’t looked back since.

 My running isn’t fast or pretty but I simply love it.
 I run for my mental and physical wellbeing and so enjoy the social aspect of being a She Runner.
 As a run buddy I hope to “pay back” some of the support and encouragement that has spurred me on and to motivate and inspire others on their own running journeys.